Skip to content

 Getting Up There

-Best time is about an hour before sunset – that golden light makes the city look magical, and after dark you get to see Santa Fe all lit up.
+The best time to go is about an hour before sunset.
+The golden light makes the whole city glow, and after dark you can see Santa Fe slowly lighting up below you.

 Sunset, Santa Fe, and me - a moment that stays forever